peng-gang/sortChrPos/README.md

 This program is used to sort lines according to chromosome and position in a file like bed file in sequencing data analysis.

 ## usage
-First download the sorce code and and compile with g++.
-The similest way to compile is
+First download the source code and and compile with g++.
+The simplest way to compile is

 g++ *.cpp -o sortChrPos